I have had quite a lot of new followers in the last few weeks and the question I get asked the most is, what is your interior style?

 Black pretty much goes with anything, so with all the black accents in place, colour is easy to add.

-If you want to keep it to a Industrial Boho theme, add neutral and rustic colours like cream, browns, rusts, oranges, greens and mustards.
+If you want to keep it to an Industrial Boho theme, add neutral and rustic colours like cream, browns, rusts, oranges, greens and mustards.

-Finally, you’ve stripped your home back to the bare bones, now it’s time to decorate!
+Finally, you’ve stripped your home back to the bare bones and given it an industrial boho decor feel, now it’s time to decorate!

 Boho décor is all about filling your world with things your love, a carefree approach to displaying trinkets from your travels abroad, mixing pattern and texture and having asymmetric layouts.